CamoCatX/camocatx.github.io/README.md

 This is a modified and enhanced version of [The Hacker-Blog Theme](https://github.com/tocttou/hacker-blog) which is also a modified version of [Hacker Theme](https://github.com/pages-themes/hacker), a minimalistic, responsive jekyll theme built for hackers.

 In my enhanced version, some parts of page styles are edited and enhanced and also some additional features such as tags, footer, responsive classes... are added.
-Also some bugs in the original theme are fixed.
+Also multiple bugs in the original theme are fixed.
+Also the original theme used is constantly getting enhanced and new bugs are fixed when found.
 Feel free to use this theme.

 ## Technology Introduction